leighwils/Sample-Projects/README.md

 # Description of Sample Projects
-This repository contains sample projects that I have completed as part of my Practicum by Yandex Data Science bootcamp.
+This repository contains sample projects using Python that I have completed as part of my Practicum by Yandex Data Science bootcamp.

 **Sample Project: Analyzing Borrowers’ Risk of Defaulting (Focus on Data Preprocessing)**